 There is a lot we are going to cover in this section because each of these components must be carefully considered when buying an outdoor kitchen sink and faucet.

 First, let’s talk about the shape, size, and style of the sink itself.
 Your outdoor sink can be a single-basin or double-basin.
 Single-basin is also known as a single bowl.
 This means the bowl of the sink is one big bowl with no divider in between.

 A double-basin sink is also known as a double bowl, which means the sink has two bowls that are separated by a divider in between.
-Single-basin sinks are typically not as wide as double-basin sinks, so if you are limited on space and countertop surface area, you may need to consider a single-basin sink; however, if you are considering a farm sink, the width of this style of single-basin sink will not be smaller than a standard double-basin sink.
+Single-basin sinks are typically not as wide as double-basin sinks, so if you are limited on space and countertop surface area, you may need to consider a single-basin sink.
+If you are considering a farm sink, the width of this style of single-basin sink will not be smaller than a standard double-basin sink.

 As we mentioned in the introduction, you will need to decide if you want hot and cold water connections or just cold water.
 This will determine the style of faucet you will be able to have in your outdoor kitchen sink.
-Remember that the faucet will need to be stainless steel to be the most durable for the outdoors.
+Just as we mentioned, it is recommended the faucet be made of stainless steel.

 The spout of the faucet will likely be stationary, swivel, or pull-down.
 A stationary faucet is a faucet that stays fixed in one place.
 A swivel faucet is designed to move from side to side, which is ideal for double-basin sinks.
 A pull-down faucet will have a spout that can detach from the faucet.
 This is ideal if you want your outdoor sink to have a sprayer, but you don’t want to have to install additional hoses to your outdoor sink.